GET TO KNOW US

 Most of our work takes place on the ground, side-by-side with our equine partners.
 Horses don't judge or place blame; instead they respond to connection, allowing participants to relationships without preconditions.

 People experience trauma in many ways.
 Whether from physical or emotional abuse, abandonment or rejection, trauma can have a significant impact on our relationships and our ability to relate effectively with others.
 It can lead to challenges in our family dynamics with our children, spouse or extended family members.
 It can limit our potential at work, in social settings or anywhere we interact with others.
 Spending time at Little Springs Farm, connecting with one of our horses provides an opportunity to begin to understand and develop how to build a healthy connected relationship that can begin to impact other significant and important relationship in life.

 Little Springs Farm, LLC

-Cindy Martin is the Executive Director and owner of Little Springs Farm, LLC (LSF) where she leads a team of professionals who facilitate Equine Assisted Learning (EAL) programs that enrich the lives and relationships of families and individuals.
+Cindy Martin, Executive Director and owner of Little Springs Farm, LLC, leads a team of professionals who facilitate various Equine Assisted Learning (EAL) programs that enrich the lives and relationships of families and individuals.

-Cindy’s past experience also includes Program Director for Time Out Children’s Ministry, Children & Youth “Aerobicise” Instructor, 4-H Horse & Pony Club leader, Youth Rodeo coach, and a riding lesson instructor.
-Other passions include traveling the world on mission’s trips which have taken her to many countries including Ethiopia, Kenya, Tanzania, Indonesia, Myanmar, and Thailand.
-She also loves the beach and perhaps most of all spending time with her grandchildren.
+Other passions include traveling the world on missions trips which have taken her to many countries including Ethiopia, Kenya, Tanzania, Indonesia, Myanmar, and Thailand.
+She also loves the beach and perhaps most of all spending time with her children and grandchildren.